 For the vast majority of sponsored projects, faculty can transfer grants when they are the principal investigator.
 Contact the Office of Research Administration to begin the process.

-Reports are sent out by the UMass President's office within a week after the accounting records are closed for the month, generally before the 15th of the month.
+Reports are sent out by the UMass President's office within a week after the accounting records are closed for the month, generally before the fifteenth of the month.

-Non-disclosure agreements should be sent to the Commercial Ventures and Intellectual Property Office (CVIP) for review and signature.
+Non-disclosure agreements should be sent to the Office of Technology Commercialization (OTC) for review and signature.

 To be eligible to serve as a principal investigator, an individual must hold one of the following titles: professor, associate professor, assistant professor, research professor or other designated full-time, benefited professional position.
-Full-time benefited individuals holding other than professor titles must obtain approval of the Provost or his designee to submit research, public service or training proposals to an extramural sponsor.
+Full-time benefited individuals holding other than professor titles must obtain approval of the Vice Chancellor for Research and Innovation or his/her designee to submit research, public service or training proposals to an extramural sponsor.